RasmusRPaulsen/DTUImageAnalysis/exercises/ex6-PixelClassificationAndObjectSegmentation/readme.md

 ![Abdominal scan with labels](figs/HounsfieldUnits.png)

-## Explorative analysis of CT scan
+## Explorative analysis of one CT scan

 Let us start by examining one of the CT scan slices from the training set.
 You can read the first slice like this: